suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 ### suit-parameter-version Semantic Versioning encoding guidelines

-The encoded versions follow semantic versioning (see {{semver}}).
-Manifest Authors SHOULD keep their encoding aligned with Semantic Versioning so that Recipients can compare versions deterministically; if another numbering scheme is required, the sequence of integers encoded here MUST still preserve release ordering (for example, `[2025,12,6]` for a calendar-based release).
+The encoded versions use the constrained semantic-versioning encoding summarized in {{conventions-and-terminology}}.
+Manifest Authors SHOULD keep their encoding aligned with semantic versioning so that Recipients can compare versions deterministically; if another numbering scheme is required, the sequence of integers encoded here MUST still preserve release ordering (for example, `[2025,12,6]` for a calendar-based release).

 Versions are composed of:

-1. A release version encoded as a sequence of 1 to 3 non-negative integers (allowing zero values as defined by {{semver}})
+1. A release version encoded as a sequence of 1 to 3 non-negative integers (allowing zero values)
 2. An optional pre-release indicator encoded as a negative integer, followed by zero or more non-negative integers

-While {{semver}} allows a build number, it mandates that the build number is ignored.
-Because suit-parameter-version exists solely to enable the Manifest Processor to make a decision about version compatibility, build numbers MUST NOT be included.
+Semantic Versioning permits arbitrary pre-release identifiers and build metadata.
+This specification only defines encodings for alpha, beta, and release-candidate pre-release classes.
+Because suit-parameter-version exists solely to enable the Manifest Processor to make a decision about version compatibility, and because build metadata is ignored for semantic-version precedence, build metadata MUST NOT be included.

-In {{semver}},
+In semantic versioning terminology:

 1. The first integer represents the major number.
 This indicates breaking changes to the component.
 2. The second integer represents the minor number.
 This is typically reserved for new features or large, non-breaking changes.